 Ctrl-xcommand to save and exit the text editor.

-In this tutorial, we have shown you how to use Gnu nano text editor.
+In this tutorial, we have shown you how to use the Gnu nano text editor.
 It is a popular text editor among Linux users and has a small learning curve.

 For more information about Gnu Nano visit the official nano documentation page.